 *This post may contain affiliate links.
 Please read our disclosure for more information

-Why a skoolie?
+Why a school bus conversion?

 “After living in it for a year we realized we weren’t cutting as many costs as we wanted and we weren’t traveling,” said Amy.
 “We’d travel a bit but it wasn’t very convenient.
 Plus, I couldn’t put my touch on it and that bothered me.
 Even hanging a picture wasn’t easy.”